leon-w/panopto-dl/README.md

 # panopto-dl

-A simple chrome extension to generate ffmpeg commands to download videos from panopto.
+A simple chrome extension to generate ffmpeg commands to download videos from TUM panopto / TUM BigBlueButton / TUM live.

 ### installation